calvinvette/gpu-cluster-acceptance/README.md

 # GPU Cluster Acceptance & Distributed Training Test Harness (Smoke Testing)

-This project is intended to do acceptance testing of the installation of GPU-accelerated hardware.

 This repository provides a portable, open-source containerized test harness for **GPU cluster acceptance testing** and **distributed model training**.

 It is designed for **Cloud/Infrastructure engineers** who need to validate NVIDIA GPU systems ranging from embedded developer kits to large-scale NVLink/NVSwitch clusters.

-This can be run as a container to verify the installation of key software, key performance metrics such as Model-Flops Utilization, memory bandwidth, NVLink and Infiniband networking throughput and latencies.
+This can be run as a container to verify the installation of key software, key performance metrics such as Model-Flops Utilization, memory bandwidth, FS I/O, NVLink and Infiniband networking throughput and latencies.

 At the moment it focuses on NVIDIA H100/H200 and Orin AGX/Thor AGX Developer kits.
-Future versions will support other environments including RK3588.
+Future versions will support other environments including RKNN/RKNPU, ROCm, and Apple MLX.

 Methodology: Fail-Fast Progressive Testing